joelkp/ranoise/README.md

 ```

 ### `ranoise32b`
-This is a reworked version which passes TestU01's medium-sized Crush tests, but still fails 5 BigCrush tests, when used with a plain increasing counter argument.
-Quality should also degrade more gracefully with suboptimal function argument patterns.
+This is a reworked version which passes TestU01's medium-sized Crush tests, but still fails 5 BigCrush tests (mainly four "Gap" tests), when used with a plain increasing counter argument.
 ```
 int32_t ranoise32b(uint32_t x) {
         x *= 2654435769UL;